 - Understand and process what other people say to them

-- Read, write, perform calculations, and remember things
+- Read, write, do math, and remember things

 A Combined Effort for Success